ZupIT/beagle-docs/content/en/android/customization/rootview.md

 title: RootView
 weight: 121
 description: >-
-  Interface RootView holder the reference of activity or fragment.
+  In this section, you will find information about Interface RootView holder the reference of activity or fragment.
 ---

 ---